Cardinal-Cryptography/AlephBFT/README.md

 ### Dependencies

 The repository is mainly self-contained.
-It is implemented using Rust's async features and depends only on the `futures` create from the standard library.
+It is implemented using Rust's async features and depends only on the `futures` crate from the standard library.
 Moreover, it has some usual dependencies like `log` and `rand` and one bigger for encoding, namely `parity-scale-codec`.
 In future work, we plan to get rid of this dependency.